alexhuang91/sp12/hw3/README.md

 Locally, your changes with automatically appear as long as you rails server command is still running.

+Note: If you would like to collaborate with your partner on the same heroku app, this is very straightforward.
+Simply have one of you partners follow the steps above then do:

+    % heroku sharing:add otherPartner@whatever.com

+The the otherPartner (after performing heroku login) can execute:

+    % git clone -o heroku git@heroku.com:theirapp.git

+theirapp is the name of the app you creating this will be the name that is something like "flying-dove-1234" or "shivering-pine-5678" something (in my working solution just "bearplanner")

+And you will both have access to the app/git repo!!
+If you would like more info check out: http://devcenter.heroku.com/articles/sharing

 ##Part I: Schema Design

 To begin, we will design the database schema for the app and create the appropriate Rails models.